bkg2018/MLMD/docs/1-Installation.md

 ## I-1) PHP version<A id="a3"></A>

-MLMD has been tested with PHP 7.3 CLI version.
+MLMD has been tested with PHP 7.3, 7.4 and 8.0 CLI version.
 Version 7.2 at least is required.

 To make sure PHP is accessible from a command line type the following command: